Neile Adams: Career

 In 1958, producer George Abbott offered Adams a role in the Broadway production of Damn Yankees.
 She was unable to accept because the Versailles Club would not release her from her contract as a dancer.
 Her Broadway credits include performing in Kismet and The Pajama Game.
 She also performed in Broadway Bound at The Grand opposite Paul Muni.
 She married then-struggling actor Steve McQueen four months after their meeting in 1956 while filming MGM’s This Could Be the Night (1957) where she was under contract.
 She opened the Tropicana Hotel in Las Vegas in 1958 with Dick Shawn and Vivian Blaine.

 Her other screen credits include Women in Chains (1972), Fuzz (1972), So Long, Blue Boy (1973), Chu Chu and the Philly Flash (1981), and Buddy Buddy (1981).
 Her television credits include: The Perry Como Show, two Bob Hope Christmas specials, The Eddie Fisher Show, The Patrice Munsel Show, The Pat Boone Show and The Hollywood Palace.
-Her dramatic television roles include a particularly macabre 1960 episode of Alfred Hitchcock Presents, titled "Man from the South", with McQueen and Peter Lorre.
-Two more Alfred Hitchcock episodes followed: a half-hour show directed by Arthur Hiller in which she starred, "One Grave Too Many", and an Alfred Hitchcock Hour episode titled "Ten Minutes From Now".
-She also appeared on episodes of television series such as Man From U.N.C.L.E., The Rockford Files, The Bionic Woman, Fantasy Island, and Vega$.
+Her dramatic television roles include a 1960 episode of Alfred Hitchcock Presents, titled "Man from the South", with McQueen and Peter Lorre.
+Two more Alfred Hitchcock episodes followed: a half-hour show directed by Arthur Hiller in which she starred, "One Grave Too Many", and an Alfred Hitchcock Hour episode titled "Ten Minutes from Now".
+She also appeared on episodes of television series such as The Man from U.N.C.L.E., The Rockford Files, The Bionic Woman, Fantasy Island, and Vega$.